-The work of the FSRH is guided by a strategic review carried out in 2012 which set out a series of recommendations for the FSRH to pursue including:
+The work of the FSRH is guided by a strategic review carried out in 2012 which set out a series of recommendations for the Faculty to pursue including:

-Appointing a CEO to take forward a modernization programme based on these recommendations.
+- Appointing a CEO to take forward a modernisation programme based on these recommendations.

 Council Dates 2017

 - 18th May 2017

 Dr Asha Kasliwal, MBBS, FRCOG, FFSRH, MD (O&G)